shedi912/3MTT-Backend-Engineering-Assessment/README.md

 1. create a .env file in the api root folder and passed in the below settings PORT = 3000
-CONNECTION_STRING = 'add your mongodb connection string here' ACCESS_TOKEN_SECRET = "generate any view that can serve as secret to be used by jwt"
+CONNECTION_STRING = 'add your mongodb connection string here' ACCESS_TOKEN_SECRET = "generate any character that can serve as secret key"
 2. Run: 'npm run dev' from the command to startup local http server

 ## Endpoints